 Experiential learning will be considered for mature students with appropriate work experience (at least 2 years), evidence (portfolio) and references.
 Please contact the college for further information.

 If your first language is not English, you must offer evidence of qualifications in written and spoken English.
-Acceptable qualifications are TOEFL 550, IELTS 6.0 with a minimum of 5.5 in each component or equivalent.
+Acceptable qualifications are IELTS 6.0 with a minimum of 5.5 in each component or equivalent.

-If you do not have sufficient experience or formal qualifications, you may be eligible to attend the Foundation Year of your chosen Foundation Degree provided you meet the minimum entry requirements.
+If you do not have sufficient experience or formal qualifications, you may be eligible to apply for the college's Access to Higher Education course provided you meet the entry requirements.